foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-3/step-9.md

 - Delete the following file(s) and / or folder(s):
   - `AlduinLight.esp`

-> The only relevant edit in the plugin is incorporated in Dragon War's patch for.
+> The only relevant edit in the plugin is incorporated in Dragon War's patch for the mod.

+---

+#### Continue with the [Gameplay Overhauls](/tpf/mod-installation-4/step-1/) page.